 “If you have problems with family or friends, it’s a time to ask for forgiveness or forgive others,” Annie Haskins, President of the Wat Sacramento Buddhavanaram temple, said.
 “The holiday brings family and friends together.”

-During the three-day festival, visitors poured water over a Buddha statue to symbolize renewal, and over monks’ and elders’ hands as a gesture of respect and blessing.
-Rows of food stalls, water blessing ceremonies, dance performances, and community parades filled the temple grounds.
+During the three-day Songkran festival, visitors poured water over a Buddha statue to symbolize renewal and gently over the hands of monks and elders as a gesture of respect and to receive blessings.
+The temple grounds came alive with rows of food stalls, traditional water blessing ceremonies, cultural dance performances, and joyful community parade.

 “For Buddhists, Songkran is a time to gain merit and pass cultural traditions to younger generations.
 We want to share Thai culture with everyone who walks through the gates—whether you’re Thai or not, ” Haskins said.
 “This event is about carrying on what our ancestors started—merit-making, giving blessings, respecting elders, and celebrating through food, prayer, and music.”